pyguify/guify/README.md

 Made with eel as python backend and react used as frontend.

-Please see release branches for an optimized built react app
+main branch has built&optimized react app

+dev branch has development version of react app

 ## Main tab